python-parsy/parsy/README.md

 To contribute, please create a fork and submit a pull request on GitHub, after checking the "contributing" section of the docs.
 Thanks!

+parsy was original written by [https://github.com/jneen](Jeanine Adkisson), with contributions by other people as can be found in the git commit history.